 Graduate assistants (domestic and international) are automatically enrolled in a health insurance plan, the premium of which is paid by the university.
 The enrollment information is here.
-Answers to FAQs can be found at https://hr.msu.edu/benefits/graduate-assistants/health/index.html .
+Answers to FAQs can be found here.
 The plan provides the following coverage:

-- Fall appointment only: Coverage from August 16 to February 15of the following year. - Fall and Spring appointments: Coverage from August 16 to August 15 of the following year. - Spring appointment only: Coverage from January 1 to August 15 - Summer appointment only: Coverage from approximately May 16 to August 15 coverage, enrollment, or premium payment, contact Aetna directly.
-For questions concerning waiver processing or general information, contact the Michigan State University Human Resources Office at 1-517-353-4434 or 1-800-353-4434, or by e-mail at: solutionscenter@hr.msu.edu.
+- Fall appointment only: Coverage from August 16th to February 15th of the following year. - Fall and Spring appointments: Coverage from August 16th to August 15th of the following year. - Spring appointment only: Coverage from January 1st to August 15th - Summer appointment only: Coverage from approximately May 16th to August 15th

+Enrolled students may also insure their Spouse/Other Eligible Individual and/or dependent children (under the age of 26).
+For questions regarding coverage, enrollment, or premium payment, contact Aetna directly.
+For questions concerning waiver processing or general information, contact the Michigan State University Human Resources Office at 1-517-353- 4434 or 1-800- 353-4434, or by e- mail at: SolutionsCenter@hr.msu.edu.
 The Human Resources Office is located at 1407 S. Harrison Road, Suite 110 (Nisbet Building), East Lansing, MI 48823 and on the web here.
-You can also contact SolutionsCenter@hr.msu.edu.